-Learn to blanch vegetables for dehydrating or freezing with these easy step by step directions for three different ways to blanch vegetables.
+Learn to blanch vegetables for dehydrating or freezing with these easy step-by-step directions for three different ways to blanch vegetables.

-Why We Blanch Vegetables
+Why Blanch Vegetables

 The blanching process is used to scald vegetables in boiling water or steam for a specific amount of time.
 It stops enzyme actions which can cause a loss of flavor, color, and texture when the food is frozen or dehydrated.